 British designer Es Devlin made her Royal Opera debut in 2005 creating designs for Glass’s Orphée in the Linbury Studio Theatre, directed by Francesco Negrin.
 She has since created designs for Salome (sets and costumes) and Les Troyens (sets), directed by David McVicar, and for Don Giovanni, directed by Kasper Holten, for The Royal Opera on the main stage, and Alastair Marriott's Connectome for The Royal Ballet.
 In the 2014/15 Season she returns to create designs for The Royal Opera's Rise and Fall of the City of Mahagonny, directed by John Fulljames.

 Devlin grew up in Sussex.
 As a child she studied violin, clarinet and piano at the Royal Academy of Music Junior Department.
-She read English at Bristol University and studied set design on the Motley Theatre Design Course.
-She has designed for theatre, opera, ballet, dance, pop concerts and tours and events, including the 2012 Olympics Closing Ceremony.
-Her many opera designs include Parsifal and The Cunning Little Vixen (Royal Danish Opera), Carmen and Lucrezia Borgia (English National Opera), Die tote Stadt (Finnish National Opera, with Holten), Béatrice et Bénédict (Theater an der Wien, with Holten), Faust (Semperoper Dresden) and La clemenza di Tito (Liceu, Barcelona).
+She read English at Bristol University and studied at Central St Martins and on the Motley Theatre Design Course.
+She has designed for theatre, opera, dance, pop and events, including the 2012 Olympics Closing Ceremony.
+Her many opera designs include Parsifal and The Cunning Little Vixen (Royal Danish Opera), Carmen and Lucrezia Borgia (English National Opera), Die tote Stadt (Finnish National Opera, with Holten), I puritani (Amsterdam), A Midsummer Night’s Dream (Hamburg), Béatrice et Bénédict (Theater an der Wien, with Holten), Faust (Semperoper Dresden) and La clemenza di Tito (Liceu, Barcelona).

 News and features